nitinthewiz/TheLinkBlog/_posts/2018/12/2018-12-05--awesometool-kill-the-newsletter-.md

 ---
-title:  "#awesometool -> Kill the Newsletter!"
+title:  This is an "#awesometool -> Kill the Newsletter!"
 slug:  "-awesometool-kill-the-newsletter-"
 date:   2018-12-05 16:17:46 -0800
 external-url:   https://www.kill-the-newsletter.com/